The current round of recruitment for this role is now closed. We do recruit for Search Analysts regularly, so it's worth keeping an eye on this page.

 As a customer insight analyst, you will help us explore the searches and website visits of millions of people, identifying what they are searching for, how they are searching for it, and the websites they arrive on as a result.

 Your work will contribute to the preparation of beautiful visualisations of the data that show people's desires as expressed to Search Engines... our hopes, our fears, our shoe preferences.
-No experience is necessary—just the right attitude—full training will be provided.
+No experience is necessary or expected (or even possible in some cases), just the right attitude and an interest in words.
+Full training will be provided.

 We are a small firm, growing fast.
 We have a deep commitment to flexible working; staff working around their childcare and family commitments with full support from the company.
 Everyone stops for coffee at 11am and walks away from their desk for 15 minutes to chat, as well as generally sitting down to lunch together at 1pm.
 There is an office dog and plentiful opportunities for walking her in peaceful surroundings.
 Car sharing may be an option and parking is free.